Ludovico Settala

-Ludovico Settala ([ludoˈviːko setˈtaːla]; also known by his Latin name of Ludovicus Septalius; 27 February 1552 – 12 September 1633) was an Italian physician during the Renaissance.
+Ludovico Settala ([ludoˈviːko setˈtaːla]; also known by his Latin name of Ludovicus Septalius; 27 February 1552 – 12 September 1633) was an Italian physician who lived during the Renaissance.

 Biography

-Ludovico Settala was born in Milan on February 27, 1552, the son of Francesco Settala and Giulia Ripa.
+Ludovico Settala was born in Milan on 27 February 1552, the son of Francesco Settala and Giulia Ripa.
 He studied the humanities with Antonio Maria Venosta and philosophy at the Jesuit school in his native city.
 At the early age of 16 he submitted his graduation thesis.
 He then enrolled in the University of Pavia where he studied medicine under Paolo Cigalini, a student of Gabriele Falloppio.
 After obtaining a doctorate in philosophy and medicine in 1573, he began writing on some contradictory passages in Hippocrates and Galen, but this work was interrupted when he was appointed professor of clinical medicine at the University of Pavia.
 Three years later he resigned his professorship to devote himself entirely to medical practice in Milan.
 When in 1576 an epidemic of bubonic plague broke out in Milan, Settala played a leading part in fighting the disease and in aiding its victims.
 He put his experience of the 1576 plague to good use in his treatise De peste et pestiferis affectibus printed in 1622.

 He attained to such renown that Philip III of Spain offered him a post as historiographer, and he was tendered professorships at Ingolstadt, Pisa, Bologna, and Padua, all of which honors he refused.
 From 1605 onward he taught moral and political philosophy in the municipal Scuole Canobiane.
 In 1627, Settala was nominated by Philip IV to the post of physician-general to the Duchy of Milan.
-Settala was honored by Alessandro Manzoni in chapter thirty-one of I promessi sposi (The Betrothed, 1827), as “one of the most active and intrepid doctors” during the terrible days of the Great Plague of Milan.
+Settala was honored by Alessandro Manzoni in chapter thirty-one of I promessi sposi (The Betrothed, 1827), as "one of the most active and intrepid doctors" during the terrible days of the Great Plague of Milan.
 During the plague he was himself struck down and subsequently suffered a stroke that left him paralysed on one side of the body.
-He died in Milan at the age of 81, on September 12, 1633, and was buried in the church of San Nazaro in Brolo.
+He died in Milan at the age of 81 on 12 September 1633, and was buried in the church of San Nazaro in Brolo.

 Settala had established a cabinet of curiosities in his palace on the Via Pantano in Milan.
 It encompassed the full range of the fine arts and numismatics, a small collection of medicinal plants and related materials, and a comprehensive library of rare books and manuscripts.
 After his death his son Manfredo took charge of the collection and became one of the great collectors of seventeenth-century Europe.